noahsadir/XcodeEnvSetup/README.md

 # Xcode Environment Setup

 1. Clone this project using Xcode
+   - In Github, go to `Code -> HTTPS -> Copy URL`
+   - Open Xcode and select option to clone a Git repository

 2. Compile and run the project using iOS Simulator (any of them)